sheeba4/foleyhougtest/wp-content/plugins/youtube-embed-plus/readme.txt

 == Other Notes ==

-This YouTube plugin can include premium features like animation effects using lazy loading, alternate playlist and channel gallery styles, automatic video thumbnail support, automatic schema tagging for video SEO, mobile compatibility checking, and deleted video alerts when you [upgrade to PRO](https://www.embedplus.com/dashboard/pro-easy-video-analytics.aspx?ref=readme).
+This YouTube plugin can include premium features like lazy load (with animation), alternate playlist and channel gallery styles, automatic video thumbnail support, automatic schema tagging for video SEO, mobile compatibility checking, and deleted video alerts when you [upgrade to PRO](https://www.embedplus.com/dashboard/pro-easy-video-analytics.aspx?ref=readme).